kazemnejad/jekyll-course-website-template/_assignments/hw2.md

 imh, imw, nb = im.shape
 im2var = np.arange(imh * imw).reshape((imh, imw)).astype(int)
 ```
-<span style="font-size:2;">(If you find that matlab trickery confusing, understand that you could have performed the mapping between pixel and variable number manually each time: e.g. the pixel at s(r,c), uses the variable number (c-1)*imh+r.
+<span style="font-size:2;">(If you find that trick confusing, understand that you could have performed the mapping between pixel and variable number manually each time: e.g. the pixel at s(r,c), uses the variable number (c-1)*imh+r.
 However, this trick will come in handy for Poisson blending, where the mapping is from an arbitrarily-shaped block of pixels and won't be such a simple function.
 So it makes sense to understand it now.)</span>

 Then, you can write Objective 1 above as:
 ```